Razer1724/docs_updated/assets/RVC/Resources/Datasets.md

 - If you wish to go for more, keep in mind, usually anything further than 45 minutes isn't necessary.

 - The dataset can be just a single audio file or it can be split into multiple files to help prevent mode collapses.

+- Variety in you audio is also important because without it RVC lacks the ability to generate diverse audio.
 ***
 ###### ‎
 :::content-center